limistah/limistah/README.md

 # Limistah [ Aleem, Isiaka - (AI) ]

-I'm a full-time software Engineer interested in web apps, CLI/Network tools, and Cloud infrastructures.
+I'm a full-time software Engineer interested in Web Technologies, CLI/Network tools, and Cloud Infrastructures.

 You can find me on: